A mixed model in Senegal

-Today I will talk about a new change ABA Senegal has been making to how we deliver our services: The mixed model.
+Today I will talk about a new change ABA Senegal has been making to how we deliver our services for children with autism in our neighborhood: The mixed model.

 Since our beginning, ABA Senegal's #1 priority has been maintaining flexibility.
-As we our still considered to be within our pilot phase (prolonged due to COVID-19 heavily affecting the 2020 year), maintaining a high responsiveness to our families' and employees' needs has been vital in assuring that benefits are maximized for everyone.
-During natural transition phases, the current model is always scrutinized and modified.
-Adair's BCBA services have been flexible as well, crossing multiple settings, supervisory roles, and varied direct services.
+As we are still considered to be within our pilot phase (prolonged due to COVID-19 heavily affecting the 2020 year), maintaining a high responsiveness to our families' and employees' needs has been vital in assuring that benefits are maximized for everyone.
+Adair's BCBA services have been flexible as well, crossing multiple settings, supervisory roles, and varied types of direct services.

 Below: a Senegalese car-rapide bus

 As everyone was so close by for the first time, we saw an opportunity.
 Instead of one or the other, Adair began offering to parents a mix of home services and "center" services within our small cabinet in Ouakam.
 Home services include parent training and/or regular sessions with interventionist supervision.
 Center sessions serve as good opportunities to get the child out of the house for a while (give a changement d'air as they say) and see what new materials interest the child the most - to easily change toys, art supplies, etc. for the home.
 On other days of the week, staff can bring the child to a new, nearby park or other area.